Soumit-Das/Serenity_Ecommerce/README.md

 - User Authentication: Secure and hassle-free login and signup process.
 - Product Sorting and Filtering: Easily sort and filter products based on your preferences.
 - Add to Cart: Build your cart by adding desired items while you shop.
-- Checkout and Payments: Seamless checkout process with Razorpay API integration for secure payments.
+- Checkout and Payments: Seamless checkout process with multiple payment options.
 ## Screenshots